Code Samples

 {2, 3, 1, 4, 5}

-The in operator can be used for fast lookups of elements:
+The in operator can be used for fast lookup of elements:

 > # test whether an element is part of a set